What is Consumer Research?

 - To understand market readiness: However good a product or service may be, consumers have to be ready to accept it.
 Creating a product requires investments which in return expect ROI from product or service purchases.
 However, if a market is mature enough to accept this utility, it has a low chance of succeeding by tapping into market potential.
 Therefore, before launching a product or service, organizations need to conduct consumer research, to understand if people are ready to spend on the utility it provides.

 - Identify target consumers: By conducting consumer research, brands and organizations can understand their target market based on geographic segmentation and know who exactly is interested in buying their products.
-According to the data or feedback received from consumer, research brands can even customize their marketing and branding approach to better appeal to the specific consumer segment.
+According to the data or feedback received from the consumer, research brands can even customize their marketing and branding approach to better appeal to the specific consumer segment.

-- Product/Service updates through feedback: Conducting consumer research, provides valuable feedback from consumers about attributes and features of products and services.
+- Product/Service updates through feedback: Conducting consumer research, provides valuable feedback from consumers about the attributes and features of products and services.
 This feedback enables organizations to understand consumer perception and provide a more suitable solution based on actual market needs which helps them tweak their offering to perfection.